Flea treatments: For pets

 Modern flea control is approached using integrated pest management (IPM) protocols at the host (pet) level.
 IPM is achieved by targeting fleas during at least two separate life stages, with at least two separate molecules.
 This is typically achieved using an adulticide to kill adult fleas and an insect development inhibitor (IDI), such as lufenuron, or insect growth regulator (IGR), such as methoprene, to prevent development of immature stages.

 Flea adults, larvae, or eggs can be controlled with insecticides.
 Lufenuron is a veterinary preparation (known as Program) that attacks the larval flea's ability to produce chitin, necessary for the adult's hard exoskeleton, but it does not kill fleas.
 Flea medicines need to be used with care because many of them also affect mammals.

-Flea treatments meant for dogs can be hazardous to cats.
+Pyrethrin based flea treatments meant for dogs can be hazardous to cats.
 Flea and tick ointment is also hazardous to humans.
 If the product comes into contact with human skin, it is recommended to wash thoroughly with soap and water.

 Since more than three-quarters of a flea's life is spent somewhere other than on the host animal, it is not adequate to treat only the host; it is important also to treat the host's environment.
 Thorough vacuuming, washing linens in hot water, and treating all hosts in the immediate environment (the entire household, for example) is essential for successful eradication.
 These steps should be performed on a regular basis.

 Contemporary commercial products for the topical treatment of flea infestations on pets contain pesticides such as imidacloprid, permethrin, and (S)-methoprene.
 All flea-control products are recommended to be used at least half-yearly because the lifecycle of flea can last up to a year.
 Although these products are effective in fighting against flea and tick infestations, they have different active ingredients and, because cats cannot metabolize some of the compounds of the product, care must be taken in their use.